wp-plugins/avchat-3/readme.txt

 The Video Chat Plugin Standard handles the integration between AVChat and your WordPress website.
 Once installed it increases members engagement through live audio, video, text chat in public and private chat rooms, music, emoticons, YouTube videos, file sharing, etc. and can also be setup to increase web site revenues through ads, memberships or ppv.

+NEW 2.0 VERSION JANUARY 2015: All new backend interface with access to the video chat, feedback form, detailed descriptions for each setting and tabbed menu for easier navigation.

  ★★★★ 2000+ clients already use AVChat on their WordPress websites ★★★★

  ★★★★ 5 STAR RATING on wordpress.org, check out the reviews below: ★★★★